j0rdan0/csharp-mockOS/mockOSApi.v2/README.md

 To Do:

 - to finish all the entity objects
-- to implement mediator for communication between objects - process-threads etc
+- to implement mediator for communication between objects - process-threads etc ( Process as the mediator between classes ?)
 - implement booting process (on app startup)
 - implement init process (pid 1)
 - implement cleanup process ( to delete processes from db that are not marked as IsService)